exasim-project/FoamAdapter/README.md

 **[Documentation](https://exasim-project.com/FoamAdapter/latest)** |
 # FoamAdapter

-FoamAdapter is a re-implementation of common OpenFOAM algorithms and solvers using [NeoN](https://github.com/exasim-project/NeoN) as a computational backend.
+FoamAdapter provides platform-portable implementations of common CFD algorithms and solvers using [NeoN](https://github.com/exasim-project/NeoN) as a computational backend.
 It provides converters between OpenFOAM and NeoN datastructures, examples, benchmarks and tests.